gtfierro/bwproxy/README.md

 - index.html file
 - static files
 - manifest.json:
-    - descriptions about the application: name + description
+    - descriptions about the application: name + description, version
     - desired domain name?
 Need some local DNS for this